National AccessAbility Week

 The City has been working to upgrade and enhance our parks and playgrounds with accessible amenities and structures.
 Both municipal splash pads feature a rubberized, anti-slip pad, accessible activation buttons, and balanced design.

 In 2024, the City added an accessible playground to Roy Nicholson Park, with structures that encourage physical, sensory, and cognitive play.
-Lonergan Park offers accessible swings, while Spillenaar Park in Porcupine offers an upgraded park and pad surface for play.
+Lonergan Park offers accessible swings, Spillenaar Park in Porcupine offers an upgraded park and pad surface for play, and Melview Park in Porcupine is under construction with new sensory garden, quiet play areas, and natural play space

 LEARN MORE